-What can ChatGPT do?
+What Can ChatGPT Do?

 There’s a lot ChatGPT can do.
 Much of this can save you time and help you articulate your thoughts, which can be particularly useful when it comes to the fast-paced digital marketing world.

-Here are a few of the key tasks that ChatGPT can do for you:
+At the time of writing this article (February 2023), here are a few of the key tasks that ChatGPT can do for you: